o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/resource-mapping-tool.md

 ### Unable to call a resource
 Check the [resource mapping file](/docs/user-guide/gems/reference/aws/aws-core/resource-mapping-files.md) is configured correctly.
 Ensure the lookup name is defined as expected and it maps to the expected attributes.

-Errors of the form ```Cannot determine region from the url``` in the logs indicate the wrong region has been set for the resource.
+Errors of the form ```Cannot determine region from the url``` in the logs indicate the wrong region or account has been set for the resource.
-* Double check that mapping entry's resource and account id are correct.
+* Double check that the resource's mapping entry has the correct region and account information, if overriding the global region and account attributes.
-* Double check that the resource type and name/id are as correct.
+* Double check that the resource's mapping entry has the correct resource type and name.
-* Ensure the mapping file has the correct global attributes set for region and accountid.
+* Ensure the mapping file sets the required global attributes for region and account.
+Ensure they are set to the expected values.